 Waynflete Professor of Physiology and Director of the Centre for Neural Circuits and Behaviour, University of Oxford, UK,

 Hertie Professor for Neuroscience and Head of the Department of Biophysics, Humboldt University of Berlin, Germany and

 Professor for Molecular Plant-Physiology, Physiological Institute – Department of Neuroscience, University of Würzburg, Germany

 for the development of optogenetics, a technology that has revolutionized neuroscience.
 Read More

 The Shaw Prize in Mathematical Sciences is awarded in equal shares to

 David and Mary Winton Green University Professor, The University of Chicago, USA and

 Professor of Mathematics, The Hebrew University of Jerusalem, Israel

 for their huge influence on and profound contributions to representation theory, as well as many other areas of mathematics.
 Read More

 The Shaw Prize was established under the auspices of Mr Run Run Shaw in November 2002 to honour individuals, regardless of race, nationality, gender and religious belief, who have recently achieved significant breakthrough in academic and scientific research or applications and whose work has resulted in a positive and profound impact on mankind.
 The Shaw Prize consists of three annual prizes: Astronomy, Life Science and Medicine, and Mathematical Sciences, each bearing a monetary award of US$1.2 million.
-This is the seventeenth year that the Prize has been awarded.
+This is the nineteenth year that the Prize has been awarded.